False-face computer vision camouflage patterns for Hyphen Labs’ NeuroSpeculative AfroFeminism at Sundance Film Festival 2017.

 The comparison below shows the heat-map (or saliency map) for all possible detections (0-overlap scores).
 In this result, the scale factor was reduced to 1.05 and the minimum size to 24 (the absolute minimum) since the scarf includes small false-faces.

-Basically, the heat map is a quick way to visualize whether the design is producing any false-faces, where more red is higher performance.
+The heat map is a quick, but incomplete, way to visualize whether the design is producing any false-faces, where more red is higher performance.